the-customer-bureau/Coding-Test-PHP-Gacela/README.md

 ## Instructions

 The challenge is to create your own module for this Gacela setup.
-Gacela is a Class Resolver that works in a similar way to the Spryker’s internal API.
+Gacela is a Class Resolver that works in a similar way to the Spryker internal API.

 Your module must:
 - Use the Gacela Framework API for your design pattern